FPGAsm/FPGAsm/README.md

 ### Build

-A normal c++ build environment should be sufficient to compile fpgasm.
+A normal c++ build environment should be sufficient to build fpgasm with `make`.
+Either `sudo make install` will copy the binary to `/bin`, or move the executable `fpgasm` to to a directory in your PATH.

-Run the 'build' shell script to create an executable binary called 'fpgasm'.

-Place the executable to a directory in your PATH.

 ### Command Line Parameters